colabottles/toddl/posts/war-and-peace-my-version.md

 So I learned.
 And learned.
 And kept learning up until this very day.

-So when I started doing websites back around 1997 for kicks, I decided maybe I could do this thing professionally and started my first &laquo;company&raquo;. &laquo;North Country Web Design&raquo;.
+So when I started doing websites back around 1997 for kicks, I decided maybe I could do this thing professionally and started my first &lquot;company&rquot;. &lquot;North Country Web Design&rquot;.
 Even bought a overpriced ad for the Yellow Pages.

 <blockquote cite="H.G.
 Wells">If you fell down yesterday, stand up today.</blockquote>